AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/configuration.rst

 The Configuration File
 ======================

 The example you fetched has two configuration files that are essentially identical, except one sets the desired cure to 95\% (hi) and the other only to 50\% (lo).
-We previously described an example `configuration file for making a system of polystyrene <configuration_files>`, where all the directives were explained in detail.
+We previously described an example :ref:`configuration file for making a system of polystyrene <configuration_files>`, where all the directives were explained in detail.
 Here we will only highlight *excerpts* from ``pMSTY-hi.yaml``.

 Constituents Directives
 ~~~~~~~~~~~~~~~~~~~~~~~